 For skin rashes such as eczema, the following oils may be as effective as any commercial creams in the market with the safety feature of being an all-natural remedy.
 Try these essential oils to treat skin rashes: Juniper, Myrrh, Patchouli, Sandalwood, Cranberry Seed Oil, Roman Chamomile and Tea Tree Oil.

 Anti-bacterial, anti-fungal and anti-viral commercial topical creams have non-organic preservatives that are harmful not only to the skin but to health in general.

-Before heading down to your local pharmacy or surfing the internet for commercial topical antibacterial creams, be safe and try these essential oils first: Cypress, Eucalyptus, Lavender, Geranium, Myrrh, Peppermint and Tea Tree Oil.
+Before heading down to your local pharmacy or surfing the internet for commercial topical antibacterial creams, be safe and try these essential oils first: Cypress, Eucalyptus, Lavender, Geranium, Myrrh, Peppermint, and Tea Tree Oil.

 11. Aging & Unwanted Wrinkles

 Aging is a fact of life, but we’d like to put off the wrinkles as long as possible.
-To deal with wrinkles and facial lines, apply the following essential oils: Lavender, Rose Hip, Carrot Seed Oil, Rosewood, Geranium and Myrrh.
+To deal with wrinkles and facial lines, apply the following essential oils: Lavender, Rose Hip, Carrot Seed Oil, Rosewood, Geranium, and Myrrh.

 Disclaimer: The content on this page is intended to provide helpful and informative material, it is not medical advice.
-Please consult with a physician for the treatment of any condition of disease.
+Please consult with a physician for the treatment of any condition of the disease.

 How to Apply Essential Oils to your Face

 Essential oils should always be mixed with a carrier oil before applying directly to your skin.
 A dilution of 3- 5% is common in most over the counter skin essential oil products.
 Many organic beauty shops also have the oils premixed to make application easier.
-Once you have the diluted oil solution ready, application is very easy.
+Once you have the diluted oil solution ready, the application is very easy.